afialapis/calustra/packages/conn/README.md

 connection.close()
 ```

-notice that the database's pool will be removed, being longer available.
+notice that the database's pool will be removed, being no longer available.
 Even if recreating the [Connection object](#connection-object) you will get errors.

 So, use it with care!